ctnava/rxtechnotes/law/hipaa.md

 > 🚨 PHI remains protected **50 years after death** unless an exception applies.

 ### 🔓 HIPAA Privacy Rule

+`HIPAA requires health care providers to make their best efforts to protect patient information and share only the information needed with other health professionals.`

 - **Notice of Privacy Practices (NPP)**:
   - Informs patients of their rights and how PHI is used